Wassily Kandinsky: The artist as prophet

 Composition VII, Tretyakov Gallery.
 According to Kandinsky, this is the most complex piece he ever painted (1913).

 Writing that "music is the ultimate teacher", Kandinsky embarked upon the first seven of his ten Compositions.
 The first three survive only in black-and-white photographs taken by fellow artist and friend Gabriele Münter.
 Composition I (1910) was destroyed by a British air raid on the city of Braunschweig in Lower Saxony on the night of 14 October 1944.

 While studies, sketches, and improvisations exist (particularly of Composition II), a Nazi raid on the Bauhaus in the 1930s resulted in the confiscation of Kandinsky's first three Compositions.
-All three where destroyed during World War II.
+All three were destroyed during World War II.

 Some of Kandinsky's works such as his now-lost painting Zweierlei Rot (1916) were displayed in the state-sponsored Degenerate Art exhibition.
 Works confiscated during the "degenerate art" campaign were either sold, exchanged or destroyed.
-A full inventory of more than 16,000 pieces of art can be accessed through the Victory and Albert Museum website.
+A full inventory of more than 16,000 pieces of art can be accessed through the Victoria and Albert Museum website.
 This includes works by Kandinsky.

 Fascinated by Christian eschatology and the perception of a coming New Age, a common theme among Kandinsky's first seven Compositions is the apocalypse (the end of the world as we know it).
 Writing of the "artist as prophet" in his book, Concerning the Spiritual in Art, Kandinsky created paintings in the years immediately preceding World War I showing a coming cataclysm which would alter individual and social reality.
 Having a devout belief in Orthodox Christianity, Kandinsky drew upon the biblical stories of Noah's Ark, Jonah and the whale, Christ's resurrection, the four horsemen of the Apocalypse in the book of Revelation, Russian folktales and the common mythological experiences of death and rebirth.
 Never attempting to picture any one of these stories as a narrative, he used their veiled imagery as symbols of the archetypes of death–rebirth and destruction–creation he felt were imminent in the pre-World War I world.